benstanfish/DX-Review/README.md

 Simple VBA Code to (batch) Parse and Summarize Dr Checks XML Files with colorized formatting.

 ## Latest
-Refactored to include Regular Expression capabilities from DX Assist.
-Added summary statistics pages and other minor updates in the User Notes area.
++ Refactored to include Regular Expression capabilities from DX Assist.
++ Added summary statistics pages.
++ Other minor updates in the User Notes area.

 ## Overview